joemoose/dungeoneers.d20/ideas/_notes.md

 # NOTES

+### Trained Saves

+If your character’s former vocation or training could apply to your current action, you gain an advantage on the attribute save.

+!!! info "Examples"

+	- A character who was an alchemist in their former career would have an advantage when brewing potions and handling dangerous reagents.

+	- A mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.

+### Shield Wall

-	- Multiple allies with shields can take a turn to interlock their shields and form a shield wall.
+Multiple allies with shields can take a turn to interlock their shields and form a shield wall.
 Attacks against a shield wall are impaired.
 Coordinated movement or action requires an attribute save of your choice to maintain a shield wall.

 ## Dilemmas